-In this article, we consider equilibrium distributions that are generated by dynamical models.
-The causal relations in an equilibrium model are defined through the effects of persistent interventions (i.e., interventions that are constant over time) on the equilibrium distribution, assuming that the system again converges to equilibrium.
-It has been shown that directed graphs encoding the conditional independences between endogenous variables in the equilibrium distribution of dynamical systems with feedback do not always have a straightforward and intuitive causal interpretation [12-14] (see also Appendix F).
-As a consequence, the output of causal discovery algorithms applied to equilibrium data of dynamical systems with feedback cannot always be interpreted causally in a naive way.
+In this paper, we consider equilibrium distributions that are generated by dynamical models.
+The causal relations in an equilibrium model are defined through the effects of persistent interventions (i.e. interventions that are constant over time) on the equilibrium solution of variables that are endogenous to the model, assuming that the system again converges to equilibrium.
+It has been shown that directed graphs encoding the conditional independences between endogenous variables in the equilibrium distribution of dynamical systems with feedback do not always have a straightforward and intuitive causal interpretation [5, 13, 25] (see also Appendix F).
+As a consequence, the output of causal discovery algorithms applied to equilibrium data of dynamical systems with feedback at equilibrium cannot always be interpreted causally in a naïve way.
 In this work, we will show that this not only happens in isolated cases, but that this is actually a common phenomenon in a large class of models with perfectly adapting feedback mechanisms.
 In our opinion, a better understanding of how perfectly adapting feedback loops affect the causal interpretation of the conditional independence structure is a prerequisite for successful applications of causal discovery in fields like systems biology, where one often encounters perfect adaptivity.
 One way to arrive at such understanding is through the application of the causal ordering algorithm, the topic of the next section.